-Notes: Plotted points are marginal means.
+Note: Plotted points are marginal means.
 Bars denote 95% confidence intervals.
-Standard errors are clustered by respondent.
-Other conjoint attributes omitted from the plot.
-For tabluar results, see the APSR Dataverse repository, Full Model Results Tables, Table II.
+Standard errors are clustered by the respondent.
+Other conjoint attributes are omitted from the plot.
+For tabular results, see the APSR Dataverse repository, Full Model Results Tables, Table II.